ibm-cloud-docs/Cloudant/offerings/bluemix.md

 If you want to store more than 1 GB of data, or be able to scale provisioned throughput capacity, move to the [Standard plan](#standard-plan).

-You are limited to one {{site.data.keyword.cloudant_short_notm}} Lite plan instance per {{site.data.keyword.cloud_notm}} account.
-If you already have one Lite plan instance, any attempt to create a new Lite plan instance, or change a Standard plan instance to a Lite plan, returns the following message, "You can only have one instance of a Lite plan per service.
+You're limited to one {{site.data.keyword.cloudant_short_notm}} Lite plan instance per {{site.data.keyword.cloud_notm}} account.
+If you already have one Lite plan instance, any attempt to create a Lite plan instance, or change a Standard plan instance to a Lite plan, returns the following message, "You can only have one instance of a Lite plan per service.
 To create a new instance, either delete your existing Lite plan instance or select a paid plan."
 {: note}

 ### Standard plan